 One of my favorite succulents that’s super is to take are of is jade.
 If you’re having trouble keeping one alive, start with jade to build your confidence, then move on to other types of succulents.

 Most succulents are planted in fairly small containers until they grow enough to be moved to something bigger.
-I love finding modern planters with a big of personality, so I gathered these up from Amazon for you.

 First – you need a to plan for some sort of drainage in your pot.
 You can either buy a pot that has a tray for drainage, or you can put rocks in the bottom of your pot with no drainage.
 As for rocks, just gather some from outside, they’ll work just fine!
 If you don’t have access to rocks, these will work too.
 Fill the bottom inch or so of your planter.